How You Respond To “Bids For Connection” Can Make Or Break A Marriage

 In its simplest form, a bid for connection is a request from your partner for your attention, says Timko.
 They can be conversation starters (“Tell me about your day”; “Did you hear what happened in the news?”) or simple gestures of affection (reaching out to hold hands; moving over to snuggle on the couch)

-When one partner offers a bid to the other, the recipient has three choices of how to respond: turning toward, turning away from, or turning against their partner, notes Timko.
+When one partner offers a bid to the other, the recipient has three choices of how to respond: turning toward, turning away from, or turning against their partner.
 Turning toward means they acknowledge what their partner did or said and engage with them.
 Turning away means they ignore it, either intentionally or absent-mindedly.

-While they may seem unimportant, these small interactions are incredibly important.
+While they may seem unimportant, these small interactions are critical to the health of a relationship.
 “They may be an indicator of our unspoken feelings,” says Timko.
 “In fact, our partners usually assume that our responses to these bids for connection reveal how we are thinking about them, whether it is true or not.”

 Over time, she says, we judge health of the relationship based on how well our partner is attuned to look for these bids and how positively they respond to them.

 Bids for connection can be easy to ignore.
-Stress and the general pace of life can easily cause one partner to ignore bids or not even realize their importance.
+Stress and the general pace of life can easily cause one partner to disregard them or not even realize their importance.

 “Sometimes partners innocently don’t recognize when a bid of connection is being made,” says Meagan Prost, a licensed professional counselor and owner of the Center for Heart Intelligence.
 “In these instances, there can be an opportunity for a couple to share the ways they try to connect with their partners.”